 Go to the WarehouseTest model and simulate 40 seconds.
 It seems we've managed to add the second output to the model, without interfering with the results.
 Success!

 We've now learned how to call and create functions in Modelica.
 In the coming chapters of our Modelica series, we'll talk more about Modelica, how it works, interfaces, and applications.
-Stay tuned!
+Check out the next chapter now!

 Please feel free to contact us if you have any questions or if you want to schedule a call or training session.
 Check out our System Simulation page for more information about what we can offer in System Simulation.